ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

   proxy.

 * The :path and :scheme pseudo-header fields SHALL NOT be empty.
-Their values SHALL contain the scheme and path …
+Their values SHALL contain the scheme and path from the configured URL; see
+  {{client-config}}.

 An Ethernet proxying request that does not conform to these restrictions is malformed; see {{Section 8.1.1 of H2}} and {{Section 4.1.2 of H3}}.

+For example, if the client is configured with the URL "https://example.org/.well-known/masque/ethernet/" and wishes to open an Ethernet tunnel, it could send the following request.

 ~~~ http-message
 HEADERS